Required Placement Assessments

 - Do not bring any reference materials such as paper or electronic dictionaries.

 Getting Your Results

-Results of the English Language Placement Assessment will be available at the ELI office on Thursday, August 4th beginning at 2:00pm.
+Results of the English Language Placement Assessment will be available at the ELI office on Thursday, January 7th beginning at 1:00pm.
+Results will be passed out by last name (family name).
 Students may come by the office to pick up their results, talk to faculty and register for classes for most of the day.
 We look forward to meeting you!

 If you have any questions about the English Language Placement Assessment, please

 Julie Mowrer, English Language Institute Director